FAIRplus/the-fair-cookbook/content/recipes/reusability/ATI_licensing_software_matched.md

 (rr-licensing-software-derivative)=
 ## Derivative Software

-Within the category of free software, there are several subcategories, which are disting(URL_TO_INSERT_RECORD http://sms.cbi.cnptia.embrapa.br/SMS/index_s.html)uished by what is allowed when making derivative software.
+Within the category of free software, there are several subcategories, which are disting (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.q7bkqr) uished by what is allowed when making derivative software.
 There are two basic ways of making a derivative work of a program or library: modifying it (forking), or combining it with other software (for example using a library in your program).
 Of course, you can modify and then combine as well.

 Modifying a program leads to a new program that is derived from the original.
-This is similar to deriving the new edition of a textbook(URL_TO_INSERT_RECORD http://bioportal.bioontology.org/ontologies/3059) from the original.
+This is similar to deriving the new edition of a textbook (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.cbz72b)  from the original.
 Both the original and modified versions are works under copyright law, and both of them may be licensed.

-As an example of combining software, imagine a program A that uses two preexisting(URL_TO_INSERT_RECORD http://sms.cbi.cnptia.embrapa.br/SMS/index_s.html) libraries B and C.
+As an example of combining software, imagine a program A that uses two preexisting (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.q7bkqr)  libraries B and C.
 The complete program A will consist of library B, library C, and some code D that connects the libraries together and perhaps adds additional functionality.
 Each of these four items is a work of authorship with a license.
 Program A can sometimes be referred to as the "Combined work", "Work as a whole" or "Larger work".